WeebDataHoarder/monero-highway/README.md

 ```

 This will allow this specific binary to bind to low-numbered ports.
 Note you must do this if you recompile the binary.

+If you'd like to drop privileges to a specific user, you can use `sudo setpriv --reuid=99 --regid=99 --clear-groups ./dns-checkpoints.bin [.....]` when calling the binary.
+This will drop the binary to user id 99 and group id 99 (in most Ubuntu/Debian, www-data).

 #### Allow ports in firewall